GoogleContainerTools/container-structure-test/README.md

 ====================

-The Container Structure Tests provide a powerful framework to validate the structure f a container image.
+The Container Structure Tests provide a powerful framework to validate the structure of a container image.
 These tests can be used to check the output of commands in an image, as well as verify metadata and contents of the filesystem.

 Tests can be run either through a standalone binary, or through a Docker image.